Monster-Head/E1.L-JBOF-Concept/README.md

 ---------

 **Disclaimer: I'm not an engineer in this field.
-This is just a concept.**
+This is just a concept.
+If you have opinions or thoughts, feel free to share them in the "Discussions" tab.**

 ---------

 Publishing date: 19/06/2026

-Last edited: N/A
+Last edited: 20/06/2026

 ---------